 The City of Lethbridge and Kainai / Blood Tribe share an approximately 8 kilometer border in the southwest of the City, along the Napitahtaa (Oldman River).
 The connections, however, between our two communities are much more extensive.
 Lethbridge and Kainai / Blood Tribe are linked by a shared environment, by mutually benefiting economies and by the educational, social, cultural and other services that residents, members and visitors rely on each day.
 Importantly as well, as Lethbridge is located within Siksikaitsitapi (Blackfoot Confederacy) territory, our communities are connected through a shared past, present and future.

-In May 2021, the Councils of the City of Lethbridge and Kainai / Blood Tribe signed a Memoranda of Respect, Understanding and Partnership (MOU) that identifies areas of mutual interest and concern to both communities.
+In May 2021, the Councils of the City of Lethbridge and Kainai / Blood Tribe ratified a Memoranda of Respect, Understanding and Partnership (MOU) that identifies areas of mutual interest and concern to both communities.
+The MOU was formalled signed by the Mayor of Lethbridge and Chief of Kainai / Blood Tribe in September, 2021.
 The MOU creates a formalized structure to strengthen the ability of the Councils and Administrations to work more closely together for the benefit of both communities.

 Frequently Asked Questions